1. The atmosphere is the envelope of_____________.

 Explanation: This is known as the normal lapse rate.

-27. The instrument used to measure temperature is:
+27. The instrument used to measure temperature is_____________.

 A) Hygrometer